-If a project manager prepares a list of activities to be performed in the project straight after getting the approved project charter, it's a huge mistake because a list does not allow you to clearly break down the project into small pieces.
+If a project manager prepares a list of activities to be performed in the project straight after getting the approved project charter, it's a huge mistake, because a list does not allow you to clearly break the project down into small pieces.
 This makes it difficult for you and your team members.
 In this article, we’ll take a look at the advantages of a work breakdown structure.

 The WBS is a project management tool which breaks the project into smaller and more manageable pieces.
 It decomposes the deliverables/output into the small pieces called as work packages.